Quickly growing in popularity, low-carb diets are increasingly a topic of hot debate in the media.

 “What about fiber?
 Aren’t grains an essential food group?”

-Fruit and vegetables are much more fiber-dense than grains, and they aren’t full of digestible starch (which quickly turns to glucose in the blood).
+Additionally, they are not full of digestible starch (which quickly turns to glucose in the blood).

 The idea of snacking on a low-carb diet isn’t to satisfy your ravenous hunger.